 Eurosystem Effectiveness and Price Stability

 The Central Bank is responsible for maintaining price stability through monetary policy formulation at Eurosystem level.
-We will continue to support the Governor in performing his role in relation to ECB monetary policy formulation and crisis resolution, and also continue to contribute to policy development and analysis across our wide range of Eurosystem commitments.
-The Bank will continue to implement both standard and non-standard monetary policies and operations on a decentralised basis.
+We will continue to support the Governor in performing his role in relation to European Central Bank (ECB) monetary policy formulation and crisis resolution, and also continue to contribute to policy development and analysis across our wide range of Eurosystem commitments.
+We will also continue to implement both standard and non-standard monetary policies and operations on a decentralised basis.

 In the effort to bring about sustained economic recovery in Ireland, embedding recovery and resolution plans in banks, credit unions and other financial institutions is vital.
 Stress-testing of institutions will also continue to ensure that they have adequate capital to fulfil their capital adequacy requirements.

 - Visit our Credit Institutions Section